hsauro/PathwayDesigner/README.md

 ## Overview

 PathwayDesigner is a GUI tool for drawing and editing biochemical networks.
-Visualization is simple in that it doesn't support SBGN but offer a clean view of a network.
+Visualization is simple in that it doesn't support the SBGN standard but offer a clean view of a network.
 Models can be imported in Antimony format and eventually SBML.
-The applicaton has its own JSON format that is used to sotre all the graphical information.
+The applicaton has its own JSON format that is used to store all the graphical information.

 ## Getting Started